-Faculty participate in the governance of Amherst College through their actions in meetings of the Faculty and through service on committees of the Faculty, committees of the College, committees of the Board of Trustees, ad hoc committees and Five College committees.
+Faculty participate in the governance of Amherst College through their actions in meetings of the faculty and through service on committees of the faculty, committees of the college, committees of the Amherst College Board of Trustees, ad hoc committees and Five College committees.
 For purposes of committee membership, candidates will normally be selected from the ranks of the regular tenured and tenure-track faculty.
-Committee service is expected of all regular tenured and tenure-track Faculty, except for those in their first year.
+Committee service is expected of all regular tenured and tenure-track faculty, except for those in their first year.

 1. Teaching Load.
 Amherst tries to keep the teaching load at a level that permits the Faculty to devote considerable time outside of class to students and to scholarly or creative work.
 Generally, Faculty teach two courses each semester.
 Departments have historically adapted this norm to their individual circumstances.
 Faculty are encouraged to teach outside their own departments through participation in interdisciplinary and interdepartmental courses and seminars.